Beef is in their blood

 Wilhauks in the meat business since 1965

-In May of 1965, brothers Ben & Tony Wilhauk purchased Quality Meat Market in downtown Leduc.
+In May of 1965, Ben Wilhauk purchased Quality Meat Market in downtown Leduc.
 The town boasted a population of 2,000 at the time.
 Ben had learned custom killing, cutting, wrapping and sausage making while working at a plant in Barrhead.
-He taught Tony the trade while the two worked at the Market, making homemade sausage and cutting, wrapping and selling sides of beef and pork they purchased from federal plants in Edmonton.
+He brought brother Tony in to help him and taught him the trade while the two worked at the Market, making homemade sausage and cutting, wrapping and selling sides of beef and pork they purchased from federal plants in Edmonton.

 That acre of land is now 6053 - 47 St. in Leduc and is still the home of Wilhauk Beef Jerky today.

 Alex Wilhauk soon joined his father and brothers in the family business.
 They would custom kill beef and pork at the plant and then transport the meat to the Quality Meat Market, where the product would be cut and wrapped for sale to their customers.

 In 1970, Tony left to become a meat cutter at Woodwards in Edmonton.

 In 1971, after Pius Sr. retired & Pius Jr. left to become a Physic Nurse in Claresholm, AB, the Quality Meat Market was sold and the killing plant was expanded to include cut & wrap facilities, a sausage kitchen, a meat curing room, a custom smokehouse and, of course, enough coolers and freezers to keep their product fresh.

 In 1972, Alex & Ben became partners and Leduc Meat Packers Ltd., was formed.